 The top companies in Temkin’s ranking all rate high in two key areas—trust and forgiveness (how likely consumers are to forgive a company after a bad experience).

 Trust and forgiveness are by-products of providing awesome customer experiences.
-Below are 5 secrets to providing awesome experiences:

 1. Align your costumer service with your brand